Suspect in Pflugerville man’s death is the same man who killed an 8-year-old Austin girl in 1982

 Meza received a 20-year sentence for his involvement in the robbery but got out on parole after serving just five years, according to the Hoover Institute.

-Then, less than 10 years later, Meza raped and murdered 8-year-old Kendra Page while still on parole for the aggravated robbery.
+Then, less than 10 years later, Meza was accused of raping and murdering 8-year-old Kendra Page while still on parole for the aggravated robbery.
 Her body was found in a southeast Austin elementary school dumpster on Jan.
 3, 1982.

 Meza was convicted of murdering Page and was sentenced to 30 years in prison but served just over 11.
 In 1993, after accumulating enough good behavior credit, Meza was released on parole, per New York Times reporting at the time.